Why Alibaba Stock Popped Again Today

 They just revealed what they believe are the ten best stocks for investors to buy right now... and Alibaba Group Holding Ltd. wasn't one of them!
 That's right -- they think these 10 stocks are even better buys.

+Citigroup is an advertising partner of The Ascent, a Motley Fool company.
 JPMorgan Chase is an advertising partner of The Ascent, a Motley Fool company.
 Rich Smith has no position in any of the stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool owns and recommends Berkshire Hathaway (B shares).
+The Motley Fool recommends the following options: long January 2023 $200 calls on Berkshire Hathaway (B shares), short January 2023 $200 puts on Berkshire Hathaway (B shares), and short January 2023 $265 calls on Berkshire Hathaway (B shares).
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.